 This is more common amongst older Australians and people with chronic health conditions.

-Deaths from cardiac issues reportedly increase by 5% over the holiday period, with greatest occurrence on Christmas Day, Boxing Day and New Year’s Day.
+Deaths from cardiac issues reportedly increase by 5% over the holiday period, with the greatest occurrence on Christmas Day, Boxing Day and New Year’s Day.
 Kelly (2015) suggests that the stress and over-eating connected to the public holidays may worsen cardiac conditions.

 December is the most demanding time for emergency services to care for alcohol intoxication and assaults.
-VicHealth (2012) reports that there is a large increase in alcohol-related issues in the days before most public holidays.

 As Jamieson and Hendel (2018) point out, the increase of alcohol-related ambulance attendances doubles over Christmas.
 Alcohol featured in the top 10 most common presentations in the Alfred Hospital's emergency department over the holiday season, as did drugs (both legal and illicit) (Alfred Health 2017).

 QLD Health (2017) refers to summer as being the spider season due to the increase in calls for help regarding spider bites.

 Refer to the following links for more information about poison, bites, and stings: